 Get the Feeding Right

 Betta fish are carnivores, so in the wild they eat insects, worms or smaller fish.
-To keep your betta fish healthy you need to feed a lot of meet based food.
+To keep your betta fish healthy you need to feed a lot of meat based food.

 Betta fish loves frozen blood worms or live black worms.
 But you don’t want to feed them only blood worms or black worms.
 Best is to have 3-4 types of food, and rotate through them so the betta fish will get all the vitamins and minerals it needs.